rails/rails/guides/source/action_cable_overview.md

 broadcasting.
 Each channel can be streaming zero or more broadcastings.

 Broadcastings are purely an online queue and time dependent.
-If a consumer is not streaming (subscribed to a given channel), they'll not get the broadcast should they connect later.
+If a consumer is not streaming (subscribed to a given channel), they'll not get the broadcast and should reconnect to get later broadcasts.

 Broadcasts are called elsewhere in your Rails application: